pingcap/failpoint/README.md

 - You may doubt why we do not use `label`, `break`, `continue`, and `fallthrough` directly instead of using failpoint marker functions.

-    - Any unused symbol like ident, label is not permit in Golang.
-It will be invalid if some label only used in the failpoint closure.
+    - Any unused symbol like an ident or a label is not permitted in Golang.
+It will be invalid if some label is only used in the failpoint closure.
 For example,

         ```go
         label1: // compiler error: unused label1